Apex police officer tells neighbor he was 'appalled' by family Christmas card with Black Lives Matter protest photo

 "At one point it was 'Mrs. Nelson, are you sure you're just not stressed out by her job?
 Or have you had a bad interaction with the police before,'" she said.

-Apex Police Deputy Chief Mitch McKinney says the department is aware of the incident and stressed there is an internal investigation into the personal matter.
+Apex Police Deputy Chief Mitch McKinney says the department is aware of the incident and stressed there is an internal investigation into the personnel matter.

 Nelson is pushing for the police department to initiate a cultural assessment with the hopes of improving relations.